 Public criticism can be a gift in disguise.
 Think about whether it could be an opportunity to remedy a problem or improve your business offering.
 If appropriate, thank your critics, and take advantage of the attention to highlight how you will remedy the issue.

 Looking to send out your own press releases?
-Click here to find out more or call Gaye on (01) 254 1845.
+Click here to get a demo of our service or call Gaye on (01) 254 1845.